DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 ---

-### Revised Story 5.2: Automatic Checklist Item Instance Creation on Project Creation
+### Revised Story 5.2: Automatic Checklist Item Instance Creation on Project Creation  (✅ Story Completed)

 - **As a** backend developer, **I want** the backend to automatically create ChecklistItemInstance records for every ChecklistItemTemplate associated with each selected workflow during project creation, **so that** every task is tracked within the project context.
 - **Design / UX Consideration:**